 I have a lot of copper but these are the pots and pans I use every day.

 This is the inaugural post in the new Cooking section of the site and I thought I’d start out with a tour of the pots and pans I keep close at hand in my kitchen.
 I would love it if you’d take this as inspiration to share how you cook with copper — what pans do you use the most?
 What recipes do you enjoy making?
 What techniques do you use for tricky fish or vegetables?
 Please consider contributing a guest post!
-There’s a contact form on the Cooking page or you can email me directly at VFC at vintagefrenchcopper dot com.
+Use my contact page to get in touch.

 My cooking situation